xTheFreeZe/wiki.marwin/On-the-benefits-of-using-C-as-a-language-backend.md

 By the time of the 1.0 release, V will also have direct x64 machine code generation (similar to TCC), but the C backend will always be available, for production builds and for all supported platforms.

 With all that said, I'm open to an alternative LLVM backend.
 It's good to have multiple implementations.

+Update:
+An LLVM backend is now developed by the community: https://github.com/vlang/v-llvm